 At Alder Coppice, all teachers aspire to be excellent practitioners to enable our vision for excellent progress and outcomes for our pupils.
 We are highly committed to supporting and coaching members of staff, no matter what stage of their career to improve and develop them as a professional.
 We aim to have links with one of our Secondary feeder schools, in order to support the teaching and learning in our classrooms.

 We aim to support and coach our practitioners on all the new strategies and techniques we are implementing as part of our new knowledge-rich curriculum.
 Now staff have had training on these approaches, we believe that coaching is the best way to improve our practice, with teachers respecting and acting on any feedback received.

-We aim to use the See it, Name it, Do it model of coaching as a reference to support our professional development in the classroom.
-Staff are happy to have an ‘open-door policy’ and welcome colleagues into the classroom to support their professional development.
+We aim to coach staff where appropriate during learning walks to support our professional development in the classroom.
+Staff are happy to have an ‘open door policy’ and welcome colleagues into the classroom to support their professional development.

 INSET days and Staff CPD

-INSET days and Staff CPD provide an opportunity for staff to rehearse routines and develop their pedagogy and teaching skills.
+INSET days and Staff CPD provide an opportunity for staff to discuss routines and develop their pedagogy and teaching skills.